 The io moth caterpillar (Automeris io) is yet another fascinating species found in various locations, such as Maine, across southern Canada to the southeastern corner of Manitoba, the Dakotas, Nebraska, the Florida Keys, Texas, New Mexico, Colorado, and Costa Rica.

 In addition, The first stage of an io moth larva has a reddish-brown coloration with lighter lines.
-The lines on these types of poisonous caterpillars will eventually turn a more yellowish-brown color as it gets older.
+The lines on these poisonous caterpillars will eventually turn a more yellowish-brown color as they age.

 An unpleasant experience may result from making contact with the spines of this one.
 The reaction is comparable to that of a painful bee sting.

-In most cases, the io moth thrives in the southern region of Canada, all of the eastern United States, and even in eastern Mexico.
+In most cases, the io moth thrives in the southern region of Canada, the eastern United States, and even in the east of Mexico.

 Their natural environment includes deciduous woodlands, shrubby areas with thorns, and even residential settings.